froand/MicrosoftMicroHacks/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/challenges/06_challenge.md

 ### Actions
 * Implement Failover Groups for Azure SQL Database:
-  * Task 1: Create a Failover Group between two Azure SQL databases located in different Azure regions (Germany West Central and Sweden Central).
+  * Task 1: Create a Failover Group between two Azure SQL databases located in different Azure regions (France Central and Sweden Central).
   * Task 2: Configure automatic failover policies and test the failover mechanism to ensure seamless transition in case of a disaster.

 ### Success Criteria ✅